MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-C-Drugs-General/part-207-Requirements-Foreign-Domestic-Establishment-Registration-Listing-Human-Drugs-Including-Drugs-That-Are-Regulated-Under-Biologics-License-Application-Animal-Drugs-National-Drug-Code/subpart-A-General/section-207.13.md

 (l) The exemptions provided in paragraphs (a) through (k) of this section do not apply to such persons if they:

-(1) Manufacture (as defined in § 207.1(b)), repack, relabel, or salvage compounded positron emission tomography drugs as defined in section 201(ii) of the Federal Food, Drug, and Cosmetic Act;
+(1) Manufacture (as defined in § 207.1), repack, relabel, or salvage compounded positron emission tomography drugs as defined in section 201(ii) of the Federal Food, Drug, and Cosmetic Act;

 (2) Manufacture (as defined in § 600.3(u) of this chapter) a human biological product subject to licensing under section 351 of the Public Health Service Act; or

 (3) Engage in activities that would otherwise require them to register under this part.

+[81 FR 60212, Aug.
+31, 2016, as amended at 86 FR 17061, Apr.
+1, 2021]